strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

   /home/your-name/.npm-global/bin:/home/your-name/bin:/home/your-name/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
   ```

-- Create a `webhook.service` file:
+6. Create a `webhook.service` file:

   ```bash
   sudo nano /etc/systemd/system/webhook.service
   ```

-- Paste the configuration details below into the open `nano` editor.
-Make sure to replace `your-name` **in BOTH places** with your username.
+7. Paste the configuration details below into the open `nano` editor.
+Make sure to replace `your-name` in both places with your username.
 Following that, paste the path that was outputted to the shell above in place of `your-path`, then save and exit:

   ```bash
   [Unit]